Judge, Yankees pound Price for 4-game sweep of Red Sox

 Price stood behind the mound, head lowered with his back to home plate, as he waited to be pulled after throwing 75 pitches in only 2 2/3 innings.
 The left-hander gave up a season-high seven runs and nine hits before walking slowly to the dugout.
 He is 0-3 with a 10.59 ERA in just 17 innings over his last four outings.

 Price also fell to 1-7 with a 9.61 ERA in eight starts at Yankee Stadium since signing a $217 million, seven-year contract to join the Red Sox before the 2016 season.
-The lone win came on June 2, also a Sunday night game.
+The lone win came on June 2 this year.

+“I’ve faced them a lot.
+Just got to find something different,” Price said.

 TRAINER’S ROOM

 Yankees: CF Aaron Hicks went on the 10-day injured list with a flexor strain in his right elbow.
 Hicks won’t throw for a week to 10 days, but the team is optimistic he’ll return this season.
 Gardner becomes the primary center fielder. … SS Didi Gregorius returned to the lineup for the first time since rolling over his left wrist fielding a ball Wednesday. … All-Star catcher Gary Sánchez likely will begin a minor league rehab assignment this week and is expected to rejoin the Yankees next weekend in Toronto. … Ford played first base, with DJ LeMahieu getting a rest after returning Friday from a sore groin.
 Edwin Encarnación (broken right wrist) and Luke Voit (sports hernia) are sidelined.
-LeMahieu entered at second base for Gleyber Torres in the eighth.
+LeMahieu entered for Torres in the eighth.

 CHANGING SOX

 Boston recalled RHP Ryan Weber from Triple-A Pawtucket and optioned RHP Colten Brewer, RHP Josh Smith and INF Marco Hernández to its top farm club.
+Weber threw four scoreless innings of relief.

 UP NEXT